 Conventional Gastritis Treatment

-The conventional treatment for gastritis involves taking antacids or other drugs to reduce stomach acid.
+The conventional gastritis treatment involves taking antacids or other drugs to reduce stomach acid.
 While these drugs work quickly to ease symptoms, chronic use of these medications can lead to severe problems, such as osteoporosis or a condition called hypchlorhydria (low stomach acid).

-These University Health News posts offer more information on the effects of an acidic diet and how to help yourself:
+These University Health News posts offer more information on the effects of an acidic diet and how to treat gastritis:

 A Gastritis Diet Corrects the Root Causes of Gastritis

 Rather than pop a purple pill to mask gastritis symptoms and likely not provide a gastritis cure, a gastritis diet can heal the gut naturally.
-Home remedies for gastritis include eating a combination of healthy foods while simultaneously avoiding the food “culprits” on a daily basis; this is the key to alleviating symptoms of gastritis permanently.
+Home remedies for gastritis include eating a combination of healthy foods while simultaneously avoiding the food “culprits” on a daily basis; this is the key for permanent treatment for gastritis.

-1. Gastritis Diet: Eat foods that kill H. pylori bacteria.
+1. Home Remedies for Gastritis: Eat foods that kill H. pylori bacteria.

 - Broccoli.
 A nutrient in broccoli called sulphoraphane has been proven effective by medical research to kill H. pylori bacteria in the stomach lining.
 It even works at killing strains of H. pylori that have become resistant to antibiotic drugs.
 And, broccoli sprouts contain 20 to 50 times more sulphoraphane than the mature plant.
 If you do not like the taste of broccoli, you can purchase broccoli or sulphoraphane supplements online or at your local health food store.
 Since 50 percent of the world’s population has H. pylori–even though they may not know it –eating broccoli several times per week or taking supplements is recommended for everyone.